anasse-hassala/Cairn/README.md

 that the manifest's index still recomputes to its stored key.
 All three must hold for the cache to be *healthy* for that key.

+## Known limits of the survey

+Stated plainly:

+- **You declare inputs and outputs.** Cairn does no dependency discovery — a feature (language-agnostic) and a responsibility (you must be complete).
+- **No eviction / GC yet.** The store grows until you delete it; dedup slows that growth but does not stop it.
+- **No concurrency coordination.** No cross-process lock.
+Two writers of the *same* key rely on atomic rename for a coherent final file, but Cairn does not orchestrate parallel builds.
+- **Not a scheduler.** One step at a time.
+Compose Cairn under `make`, a script, or CI — it is a memoizer, not an orchestrator.